Become a Teacher at Heritage!

 Our families appreciate offerings from all subjects for all ages.
 If you have questions about offering a class, please contact the Vice President at email@example.com.

 To submit a class you first need to join the website.
-When you have an established login you will need to provide the following information: a class title, a description, desired age/grade range for the class, your bio and worldview statement, as well as the annual tuition fee and one time materials fee you would like to charge per student.
+Please fill out the registration information (if you will not have children attending, click the garbage can symbol in the upper right hand box when prompted to enter children's names) and then email firstname.lastname@example.org so we can quickly approve you.
+When you have an established login you will need to click the link at the bottom of this page and provide the following information: a class title, a description, desired age/grade range for the class, your bio and worldview statement, as well as the annual tuition fee and one time materials fee you would like to charge per student.
 Please also include in the proposal any prerequisites for your class, textbooks to purchase, or other information the parents might need.
-Tuition charged is typically $150 to $300 per year.
+Tuition charged is typically $150 to $300 per year (a few high school classes have an additional online session and the tuition for those classes that "meet" twice a week are typically higher).
 When choosing the fees for your class, please keep in mind that this is a ministry.

 When you are ready to submit your proposal, please use the form below.
-You will receive an email confirmation and copy when finished.
 If you have any questions, please contact us at email@example.com.

 Special info about high school classes